oxnr/awesome-bigdata/README.md

 ## Books

 #### Streaming
+* [Data Science at Scale with Python and Dask](https://www.manning.com/books/data-science-at-scale-with-python-and-dask) - Data Science at Scale with Python and Dask teaches you how to build distributed data projects that can handle huge amounts of data.
 * [Streaming Data](https://www.manning.com/books/streaming-data) - Streaming Data introduces the concepts and requirements of streaming and real-time data systems.
 * [Storm Applied](https://www.manning.com/books/storm-applied) - Storm Applied is a practical guide to using Apache Storm for the real-world tasks associated with processing and analyzing real-time data streams.
 * [Fundamentals of Stream Processing: Application Design, Systems, and Analytics](http://www.cambridge.org/us/academic/subjects/engineering/communications-and-signal-processing/fundamentals-stream-processing-application-design-systems-and-analytics) - This comprehensive, hands-on guide combining the fundamental building blocks and emerging research in stream processing is ideal for application designers, system builders, analytic developers, as well as students and researchers in the field.